toddcf/code-snippets/javascript/objects/promise/promise-overview.md

 Just for our information, the `.then` method also `console.logs` the Promise itself again, so that we can see that its state has changed from "pending" to "fulfilled."

+To demonstrate what happens if the Promise is rejected, we attempt to pass "anchovies" as a topping.
+The Promise invokes the `reject` method, and `anchovies.catch()` is therefore invoked instead of `anchovies.then()`.  `.catch()` takes in the error that was passed by `reject()`, which is the string `No anchovies allowed.` and inserts it dynamically into the string `There was a problem with your pizza: `.
+The end result is: `There was a problem with your pizza: No anchovies allowed.`.

 ## Three States of Promises

 1. Unresolved: Waiting for something to finish.
 (The default state for a promise.)
-2. Resolved: Something finished, and everything went okay.
+2. Resolved/Fulfilled: Something finished, and everything went okay.
 3. Rejected: Something finished, but something went wrong.

 Once the promise comes back either resolved or rejected, it runs the appropriate callback function: `then` if resolved, or `catch` if rejected.